• Skip to primary navigation

 • 250 ml blood orange juice about 3 blood oranges are needed when freshly made

-• 2 tbsp agave syrup optional
+• 2 tablespoon agave syrup optional

 Instructions